 Cumulative pensionable pay (per section) in relation to the job in the final Scheme year

-An A P P figure where employment has been terminated on the grounds of permanent ill health with a Tier 1 or Tier 2 ill health pension or an active member dies in service, or where a Tier 3 ill health pension is awarded which is subsequently changed to a Tier 2 ill health pension. this A P P figure is needed to calculate the amount of the enhancement to the benefits due under the L G P S.
+An A P P figure where employment has been terminated on the grounds of permanent ill health with a Tier 1 or Tier 2 ill health pension or an active member dies in service, or where a Tier 3 ill health pension is awarded which is subsequently changed to a Tier 2 ill health pension.
+The administering authority needs this A P P figure to calculate the amount of the enhancement to the benefits due under the L G P S.

 The final pensionable pay figure, calculated under the rules of the 2008 Scheme, for those members who were in the Scheme on or before 31 March 2014, and for members who joined the L G P S after 31 March 2014 and transferred final salary pension benefits from another public service pension scheme into the L G P S (see section 16 for more information).